Reproductions of Empire Orders

 A museum reproduction of Emperor Kwangmu’s uniform and medals.

-As far as Korean Empire Orders, the Breast Stars are the most often faked.
-It doesn’t require the manufacture of the ribbon or sash with its stylized Plum Blossom Flower.
+As far as Korean Empire Orders, the Breast Stars are the most often faked because it doesn’t require the manufacture of a sash with its stylized Plum Blossom Flower or a cravat.
 Most of these are easy to spot because of the highly polished surfaces on the reverse, but I have seen several with artificially aged reverses.
-I have seen the third class pendants with ribbons, along with the second class breast star.
-This makes it a 2nd class award.
-But so far, of the ones I have seen, the ribbons do not have the necessary hardware to connect the two ends.
+I have seen the third class pendants with ribbons, but so far, of the ones I have seen, the ribbons do not have the correct hardware to connect the two ends.
 Of the Commemorative Medals, I have seen reproductions of the Enthronement medal, the 50th Birthday and the Imperial Tour.
 To see more of these current reproductions, see the Medals of Asia webpage.

 Order of the Auspicious Phoenix, Third Class, without ribbon.
 It was on EBAY (Aug.
 14, 2024) with no mention that it is a reproduction.